-How hiring managers treat their candidates is telling of how they treat their employees.
+How hiring managers treat their candidates during the interview process is telling of how they treat their employees.
 Did they value your time, have clear next steps, and keep you informed?
 If you completed a case study or whiteboarding exercise, did you enjoy it or find it tedious?
-They chose the assignment for a reason, and it’s most likely indicative of what you’d be doing on the job.
+They chose that assignment for a reason, and it’s most likely indicative of what you’d be doing on the job.
 Lastly, can you see yourself getting along with your manager and coworkers?
 They will be putting on their best faces during an interview so if you pick up on any friction, that’s probably a bad sign.

 Interviewing isn't one-sided; you need to judge the experience for yourself and determine if you'd be fulfilled and happy at the company, on the team, and in the specific role.
 Here’s to finding a job that excites you!